Graduate Program Policies, College of Business Administration

 To be considered for admission into one of Rider’s Graduate Certificate Programs, you must hold a minimum of a bachelor’s degree or its equivalent from an accredited institution of higher learning with a GPA of 3.0 or better.

-Each student admitted to the MBA or MAcc program is assigned to one of the following classifications:
+Each student admitted to the MBA, MS-CF, MS-IS or MAcc program is assigned to one of the following classifications:

 Students who have full standing are permitted to register for any pre-program courses that have not been waived or for certain breadth courses, if those courses are needed by the student.